bibleup/bibleup/README.md

 </div>
 <hr>

-## Introduction
+## What is BibleUp?

 BibleUp makes Bible references on a webpage easily accessible without the need of leaving the page.<br>
-It searches for all Bible references on a page and transforms each one to a link.
-Hovering on these links will make the Bible text accessible via a feature-rich and flexible popover.
+This tool converts Bible references found on a webpage into clickable links, and upon hovering over these links, a feature-rich and flexible popover appears, providing the relevant Bible text.
 <br><br>
 BibleUp is a blend of an internal API and a display interface.